coreybruyere/530-framework/README.md

 ###What is in this burrito?

-css-burrito has four main ingredients.
+this template has four main ingredients.
 ####**1.
 Application.css.scss**
 - This section serves three purposes.
 * It imports all of the files from the **Libs**, **Core** and **Module** sections.